 - In the above component, we have used Formik, Field and ErrorMessage components.
 These are similar to the normal input elements present inside the form element.

 - The Field component, as the name suggests, acts as a wrapper component on top of form input elements.

 - Finally, we have the ErrorMessage component.
 This component takes in the name prop.
 This name prop will be used by this component to provide an element that displays the error message for that particular field.

 - Now, you might be wondering how these components know which field they should work for.
-Here comes the name and id prop to the rescue.
+Here comes the name and id props to the rescue.
 You should provide either of these props to make sure your Field and ErrorMessage components work properly.

 - We should also make sure that we pass the submitted values to Yup’s validations that we set earlier.
-For example, for the select field, we pass in name="selectVal" in the Field and in ErrorMessage component.
+For example, for the select field, we pass in name="selectVal" in the Field and ErrorMessage components.
 In this way, Formik knows how to map these wrapper components to their respective fields.